r2c-CSE/semgrep-utilities/README.md

 Using the **`sbt dependencyTree`** command yields a dependency tree that is SBT-specific but akin to the one required by SSC.

-To run this command, the user first needs to add the appropriate plugin:
+To run this command, first add the appropriate plugin:
 **`addDependencyTreePlugin`**

 Or for sbt ≤ 1.3,